-La Nina has formed for the second year in a straight, and NOAA predicts that it will have an impact on temperature and precipitation across the United States in the months ahead.
-During the winter of last year, we had a moderate La Nina, which resulted in a little over 80 inches of snow in Denver for the season.
-Early in September, the first inch of snow fell.
+La Nina has formed again , and NOAA predicts that it will have an impact on United States Temperature.
+During the winter ,we had a moderate La Nina, which resulted over 80 inches of snow in Denver.

 Avoid Advance Reservations This Peak Season